 Photo: Herzing graduate, Sheri Richard in her Health Care Aide uniform at Extendicare Oakview Place in Winnipeg.

 Sheri knew she wanted to help people, so she started looking around for quick training options.
-A 5-month Health Care Aide Diploma was an ideal fit.
+A five-month health care aide diploma was an ideal fit.

-And even though she has 3 children and a very busy schedule, Sheri took the leap and started the program.
+And even though she has three children and a very busy schedule, Sheri took the leap and started the program.
 Turns out, it was the best decision she ever made.

 Sheri: At the time, I was working as an educational assistant, supporting kids with special learning needs.
 I'd just moved back to Winnipeg from northern Manitoba, and it was really hard to find teaching work here.